ravendc/hitchens/_drafts/2011-11-11-the-adventure-of-the-cardboard-box.md

 ---
 layout: post
-title: "este es un titulo"
+title: "The Adventure of the Cardboard Box"
-author: "el autor"
+author: "Arthur Conan Doyle"
 categories: literature
 ---